castle-engine/pascal-language-server/README.md

 ;; 1. knowing paths to all CGE units (derived from this CGE path), ;; 2. using default CGE compilation settings, like -Mobjfpc and -Sh (used by CGE build tool and editor).
 ;;
-;; ( Alternatively to this you can define CASTLE_ENGINE_PATH environment variable, ;; but note that VS Code integration prevents all environment variables from reaching pasls now. ) path=/home/michalis/sources/castle-engine/castle-engine/
+;; NOTE: Instead of setting the engine path here,
+;; VS Code users should configure "Engine Path" in the VS Code extension settings. path=/home/michalis/sources/castle-engine/castle-engine/

 [extra_options]